pyomeca/bioptim/README.md

 ### Class: CustomModel

-The `Model` class is the base class for BiorbdModel and any custom models.
+The `BioModel` class is the base class for BiorbdModel and any custom models.
 The methods are abstracted and must be implemented in the child class, or at least raise a `NotImplementedError` if they are not implemented.
 For example:
 ```python